a3020/concrete5-ideas/README.md

 1. Show in which size developers should upload their marketplace images.
 E.g. 1500x900. (a3020)
 1. Show the date when an add-on was last updated. (a3020)
 1. Make it possible to sort the documentation pages.
 For example, I want 'Roadmap' always shown last. (a3020)
 1. A feed or list with add-ons that have been updated recently. (a3020)
+1. Weekly featured themes/add-ons (marketplace home page) (hostco)
+1. Offer/promote discounts to theme/add-on customers that submit sites to the show case.
+Promote transparency to fight license abuse. (hostco)

 ## Documentation